 What to Expect Over Time on Ozempic or Mounjaro

 Over time, Ozempic and Mounjaro lead to changes in appetite, weight, and metabolism that happen in phases.
 Most people see the fastest results early on, followed by steady progress and eventually a plateau as the body adapts to the medication.
+Looking at an Ozempic results timeline week by week can help patients understand how these phases usually unfold.

 - In the first few months: